PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 Professor: James Elliott, M.A.: email@example.com

-Scotland has produced some of the greatest writers in history from Robert Burns and Sir Walter Scott to musical poets K.T.
-Tunstall and Mark Knopfler.
-You’ll write your own lyrics inspired by the lands majestic beauty and history while you explore the land of “Braveheart,” William Wallace and Robert the Bruce.Traveling to Belfast in Northern Ireland you’ll walk the streets where the music of Van Morrison was born and see where the mighty Titanic was built.
+You’ll write your own lyrics inspired by the lands majestic beauty and history while you explore the land of Saints and Scholars.
+In Belfast, you’ll walk the streets where the music of van Morrison was born and see where the mighty Titanic was built.
 Along the way you’ll write narratives and lyrics based on your travels and the people you meet along the way.

 With Pen in Hand: ENG 3950